 Where the DCC has successfully authenticated the Service Request, the DCC shall then set all the Execution Counters required by Table 9 for the target Device (and for a SMETS1 ESME, the SMETS1 CHF and any SMETS1 PPMID on the same home area network), according to the Device Type recorded for that target Device in the Smart Metering Inventory, to the value specified for that Execution Counter in Table 9.

-The S1SP shall undertake the processing required by Clause 18.65(c).
+The S1SP shall undertake the processing required by Clause19.
 Where that processing is successful, the S1SP shall then set each Execution Counter required by Table 9 for the target Device (and for a SMETS1 ESME, the SMETS1 CHF and any SMETS1 PPMID on the same home area network), according to the Device Type recorded for that target Device in the Smart Metering Inventory, to the value specified for that Execution Counter in Table 9.